-- Explain the economic impact the Event has on Rochester.
-Even smaller, more locally-focused events have impacts on the economy.
+- a.
+Explain the economic impact the Event has on Rochester.
+Even smaller, more locally focused events have impacts on the economy.
 Specifically address: - i.
-Projected spending per attendee, and include a clear formula/methodology behind the information.
-The City is looking for actual data the Event gathers that can support a claim that the event provides an economic impact in the city of Rochester. - Projected number of city of Rochester-based vendors, subcontractors, and talent employed/utilized by the Event.
-Provide a detailed list. - iii.
-If Event attracts out of town attendees, provide data on number of hotel rooms booked related to the event (i.e. attendees, vendors, talent). - iv.
+Projected spending per attendee and include a clear formula/methodology behind the information.
+The City is looking for actual data the Event gathers that can support a claim that the event provides an economic impact in the city of Rochester. - ii.
+Projected number of City of Rochester-based vendors, subcontractors, and talent employed/utilized by the Event.
+Provide a detailed list.
+Examples: food vendors, craft vendors, staging company, bathroom company, cleaning crew, marketing, etc. - iii.
+If the Event attracts out of town attendees, provide data on number of hotel rooms booked related to the event (i.e. attendees, vendors, talent). - iv.
 If the Event elevates Rochester nationally or internationally.
 Does it drive positive national news coverage?
 Is it noted in any national rankings/lists?